-As a PhD student at the MRC Cognition and Brain Sciences Unit, University of Cambridge, I study the connection of biological and artificial intelligence.
-Using large scale electrophysiological, neuroimaging, and behavioural data, recorded in humans and non-human primates, I work out which features underlie highly functional brains to translate them into neuroscience-inspired artificial neural networks (NeuroAI).
+As a PhD student at the MRC Cognition and Brain Sciences Unit, University of Cambridge, I study the general principle underlying computations in biological and artificial intelligence.
+I combine large scale neuroscience data with artificial neural networks and hardware-optimisation to work out which features underlie highly efficient learning and inference in brains to translate them into neuroscience-inspired artificial intelligence (NeuroAI).
 With this I hope to understand the general principles underlying computation in biological and artificial networks.

 To achieve this very interdisciplinary goal, I am supervised by John Duncan (Cambridge) and Matthew Botvinick (Google DeepMind).
 My research is funded by the Bill & Melinda Gates Foundation through a Gates Cambridge Scholarship.
 I am also a part of the NeuroAI research team at Intel Labs.